QuantumPlasmas-IST/TETHYS-Graphene-Hydrodynamic-Simulation/README.md

   <br>&emsp;1.2.3 Added warning for the case on non-propagating plasmons + begining impementation of CI tasks.
   <br>&emsp;1.2.4 New CFL condition.
   <br>&emsp;1.2.5 Output in HDF5 format.

+1.3.0 Transition to object oriented code.
+Addition of Time Series Analysis and Electronic properties extraction.
+  <br>&emsp;1.3.1 Stored energy at the capacitor gate calculated.

 ### Internal syntax